 Best Things to do in Paihia

-I only spent about 2 weeks in New Zealand.
+I only spent about 2 weeks in New Zealand, so I can’t claim to be an expert on the entire country and its ways.
 But from what I could gather, the typical Kiwi is big into nature.
 He might spend his morning going tramping through the mountains, his evening kayaking down a mighty river, and his nights curled up in a tent staring at the stars with his best friend.
 (I assume his best friend is a sheep.)

 three fun facts about kayaking